Daniel-Knights/mongo-express-boilerplate/README.md

 -   Authentication using bcryptjs and jsonwebtoken
 -   Email with nodemailer
 -   Environment variables with dotenv
--   Plus cors, compression, helmet and morgan
+-   Plus: cors, compression, helmet and morgan